-Another commonly used durability test is the Martindale test, which involves rubbing fabric in a figure-8 pattern, with one complete figure 8 counting as one cycle.
+Another commonly used durability test is the Martindale test, which involves rubbing fabric in a figure eight pattern, with one complete figure eight counting as one cycle.
 The results of Wyzenbeek and Martindale tests are not interchangeable, nor are they indicative of each other.
-In other words, if a fabric scores highly on the Wyzenbeek test it will not necessarily score highly on the Martindale test.
+In other words, if a fabric scores highly on the Wyzenbeek test, it will not necessarily score highly on the Martindale test.

 Where to Find Wearability Codes

 You can find fabric wearability codes on manufacturers’ swatch samples in dealer showrooms.
 Ask a salesperson to help if you cannot find the fabric wearability code on your own.
 If you're shopping for fabric online, look for wearability data with each fabric product.
 Not all online retailers publish test results.
 If you can't find the data, contact the retailer or the fabric manufacturer.

 Wearability data may be provided as a number (such as thirty thousand) or simply as a code (such as MD, for "medium duty").
 Here are the basic codes and the associated range of test values:

 - HD or Heavy Duty: If a fabric holds up to more than fifteen thousand double rubs, it is classified as heavy duty.
 Many heavy duty fabrics are relatively thick and stiff, but there are also some highly durable blends that carry this rating.
 HD fabric would be a good choice for family room furniture.

 - MD or Medium Duty: Medium duty fabric can withstand nine thousand to fifteen thousand double rubs.
 Usually, the closer the fabric gets to fifteen thousand, the stiffer it is.
 Medium duty fabrics are versatile and can be used for many purposes, including family rooms and living rooms.
 For furniture to stand up to kids and pets, however, look for something closer to fifteen thousand.